 If that is not recent enough for you, a 2018 study by the search engine marketing company Moz found the volume of Google reviews was the second-largest difference-maker for a local business’s website, trailing only the quality of backlinks.

 Clearly, reviews are an increasingly important signal to consumers and to search engines trying to display the most meaningful results.
 Anyone who is serious about eCommerce should account for reviews as part of their game plan for success.
+If you do not know where to start try asking customers for reviews (check some examples from Broadly).
 Here is some information on how to use online reviews in your SEO strategy.

 Assess your current reviews